 Living in Leverkusen

-Over 10 million people live and work in Germany's largest metropolitan area, the Rhine-Ruhr area.
+More than 10 million people live and work in Germany's largest metropolitan region Rhine-Ruhr.

 Leverkusen, located in North Rhine-Westphalia on the Rhine, is a city with a high recreational and leisure value.
 Leverkusen shows both facets of a large city with a population of around 166,000 and - due to the foothills of the Bergisches Land - a rural charm.
 A wide range of leisure activities make the home of three first league soccer clubs particularly worth living in.
 Leverkusen offers an attractive living environment with numerous shopping facilities, cultural offerings, leisure facilities and entertainment miles.
 Around 1,300 companies in Leverkusen benefit not only from an excellent location in the middle of the economically strong Rhine region, but also from the infrastructure with three train stations with connections to Cologne and Düsseldorf and two international airports (Düsseldorf / Cologne-Bonn).
 Anyone who has ever been to the Rhineland will know Leverkusen from the illuminated BAYER Cross on the freeway - the world's largest illuminated advertising sign - which is as important to the Leverkusen resident as Cologne's cathedral.